christianrivero/30-Days-Of-Code-HackerRank/README.md

 Solution to the daily challenge from **"30 Days of Code"** *by* **HackerRank**

-Programming Languages: Java, C++, Python, C# and JavaScript.
+Programming Languages: Java, C++, Python, C#, Scala and JavaScript.

 Link: https://www.hackerrank.com/domains/tutorials/30-days-of-code